-This is a selection of our egg laying flock that are due for retirement.
-Our retirement ladies come from our egg-producing flock and are still laying but won’t be expected to lay an egg every day.
+This page shows a selection of our egg laying flock that are due for retirement.
+Our retirement ladies come from our egg-producing flock and most are still laying but won’t be expected to lay an egg every day.
 When a chicken gets older, then her laying capacity will tail off.
 Some might even lay very infrequently.
 They are all in good health and would like to find a nice home, preferably in a small flock so that they can enjoy their well-earned rest.

 Our retirement selection is usually done in Autumn.
 As they have been with a cockerel for some time they could be looking a little “careworn” for example, they may look somewhat scruffy.
 Cockerels are truly magnificent birds, but their “bedroom manners” are not very tender.
 As they mate every 10 minutes, they do cause some feather damage or loss at times to our girls.
 When a cockerel has a favourite (usually the easiest or most submissive hen) then she will have more feather loss than most.
 The feather loss pattern will be around the top of their heads and mid backs due to being firmly grasped and trodden on by the cock bird.
 Feathers will grow back in a few weeks with some TLC, a good diet, and some girly “me” time.
-Now it is Autumn time, they are consequently going into moult and as a result are resembling a hedgehog in parts while they are growing their new finery.
+Depending on the time of year some may be in moult and as a result may resemble a hedgehog in parts while they are growing their new finery.
 They are all in excellent health.

 They are all classified as large fowl.
 Some are light and some are heavy.

 All our egg flock are pretty docile with no real squabbles going on.
 They are all good-natured girls.

 You may get some eggs from these girls below.
 They are medium sized and blue.

 Chickens Currently Looking for Retirement